Greenhouse & Education Center

 - Public Events/Community Celebrations: Seasonal celebrations invite Harlem neighbors to come together to celebrate.

 - Volunteer Opportunities: Join us regularly to maintain our plants and gardens, give tours, or assist with our public events.

 - Teen Apprenticeship: Learn about urban horticulture while working as an intern at the Center.

-The Greenhouse and Education Center is open six days a week with programming taking place in the morning, afternoon, and evenings.
+The Greenhouse and Education Center is open seven days a week with programming taking place in the morning, afternoon, and evenings.
 A full listing of current offerings can be found here.